kheifer/video-judaica/README.md

 * Run bower install and bower install bootstrap --save
 * Create a Firebase account.
 In the app folder, create api-keys.ts.

+### Known Bugs
+The keyword search occasionally returns titles that have the letters entered but not in the correct order, i.e. a search for "Kahn" with also return items with "Chanukah" in the title.

 ### Technologies Used
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 Data hosted in Firebase.
 Images and logo provided by client.